Alimony & Spousal Maintenance Attorneys in Lake Charles

 No matter how amicable a divorce is, there’s no denying that both parties suffer financial blows in the process, from paying court fees to dividing property and assets.
 In most marriages, one party earns more than the other, which means one party will suffer more after a divorce.
 State courts have laws in place to help the spouses deemed more financially dependent get back on their feet after divorce.
 As a result, most courts order the higher-earning party to pay what’s known as spousal support to the other party.
 If you’d like to seek legal counsel on spousal support enforcement or need assistance filing a modification, call our alimony and spousal maintenance attorneys in Lake Charles.
 Sudduth & Associates, LLC have helped countless clients resolve their family matters efficiently and with little conflict.

-Contact our Lake Charles alimony and spousal support attorneys today online or by phone at (337) 282-9003 to take advantage of your free consultation.
+Contact our Lake Charles alimony and spousal support attorneys today online or by phone at 1-833-SUDDUTH to take advantage of your free consultation.
 A dedicated team member can help you in English or Spanish.

 Spousal support laws in Louisiana provide financial assistance to a spouse to preserve their accustomed standard of living as it existed during the marriage.
 Alimony payments are determined based on the lower income spouse’s need and balanced by the other spouse’s ability to pay.

-Many people are confused by the use of the terms “alimony” and “spousal support,” but it’s important to know that the two are interchangeable.
+Many people are confused by the use of the terms “alimony” and “spousal maintenance,” but it’s important to know that the two are interchangeable.
 Both terms refer to the money the court orders one spouse to pay the other during and after a divorce proceeding.
-Spousal support doesn’t apply to every divorce.
+Spousal maintenance or spousal support doesn’t apply to every divorce.
 The court determines whether alimony is required on a case-by-case basis.